tsaqifammar/cp-scripts/replace-clrf-with-lf-on-tcs/README.md

-# Replace CLRF with LF
+# Replace CRLF with LF

 To run, have your script in your test case folder like this: